EmoinLanyu/test-results/README.md

 ## Overall Summary

 In conclusion, from the tests we learnt that zonal partial outages could cause severe performance issues to some services.
 A forced and controlled Global Failover could mitigate the issues quickly.
 To be more specific about "control", in addition to cordoning the nodes in the unhealthy zone and evicting the pods in it, some services might need to carry out extra operations before we apply network isolation.
-This is where a webhook / callback, prepared by corresponding service team, kicks in that we could call before starting our workflow during a Global Failover.

 ## Performance Test Result Chart